There’s no shortage of NYC museums ideal for kids and the adults who love them.

 Whether they like dinosaurs or music, arts and crafts or robots, there’s a NYC museum to educate and entertain.
 Our favorites offer equal parts fun and excitement, with a little bit – or a lot of – learning as part of the our experience.

-Here’s our list of best museums in Manhattan for kids:
+Here’s the NYCOTC list of best museums in Manhattan for kids:

 American Museum of Natural History – One of the largest – and best – museums in the world, famous for its enormous collection of dinosaurs, including the world’s largest, a 122-foot long creature called Titanosaur.
 Also famous for it’s life-size blue whale suspended from a ceiling.
 The popular Butterfly Conservatory is open each winter and spring, with thousands of fluttering butterflies visitors can walk among and learn about, plus a Naturemax IMAX theater and the Hayden Planetarium.
 You could spend a full day here.
 Or several.